CorvaeOboro/ultima_online_mods/README.md

 # Magic Scrolls
 ![Magic Scrolls Backpack](/ART_MagicScrolls/item_scroll_00_magic_compB.jpg?raw=true "Magic Scrolls Backpack")
 - Aims to quickly convey the use and importance of certain scrolls .
-- a somewhat simpler stylized scroll with ribbon colourized by harmful \ beneficial \ utility .
+- Simpler scroll with ribbon colourized by harmful \ beneficial \ utility .
 - Low circle spell scrolls are desaturated and rough looking in contrast to higher 6+ circle spells glowing and resembling the spell they contain .
 - Useful spell scrolls like Recall are shown glowing and easily distinguishable even when they are lower circle .
-- Thanks to Gaechti for the great guides ,  thanks to Jewele their ScrollsByCircle mod was the basis and inspiration of this mod .
+- Thanks to Jewele their ScrollsByJewele mod was the basis of this mod , thanks to Gaechti for ScrollsByCircle and the great guides .

 ![Magic Scrolls](/ART_MagicScrolls/item_scroll_00_magic_comp.jpg?raw=true "Magic Scrolls")